cortext/geoclust/README.md

 2. RC or Relative Closeness: does the final cluster will have a similar profile of collaborations than the two initial clusters taken separately (to avoid large variations of density of links in the final cluster)?

 ##  How to use
-* Import the project into Eclipse.
+* Import the project into Eclipse;
-* Add the jar libraries found into the folder external-libs.
+* Add the jar libraries found into the folder external-libs;
+* Be sure you created a MySQL database, and that the MySQL server is running;
 * Run the java class InterfaceBD.
-At this point the database should be installed on the machine the program will be used.

 ##  Input CSV file format
 The input csv file should be tab separated with a \n at the end of the lines.
 Have a look in the Examples folder to see more.